This play has ended

 at the Atrium of the

-A grandpa, three eccentric granddaughters, a "cop," a young ideologist, a "murder," and a romantic dinner with lentils lead a crazy Greek family into hilarious situations.
-Three sisters at a turning point in their lives, the anarchic Popi, who falls in love with a "cop," the fearful Fofi, who declares her personal revolution and sets new terms and rules in her life, and Maria, the career woman who aims to finally become a mother, get involved in uncontrollable misunderstandings.
-The connecting link of all is the left-wing and demented Grandpa, who becomes the ideological inspiration for the establishment of the new political movement, named "Search."
-The movement created by Haris, Maria's partner, aspires to become the voice of the younger generation of Greeks.
+A grandpa, three outrageous granddaughters, a “cop,” an idealistic young man, a “murder,” and a romantic dinner with lentils lead a crazy Greek family into hilarious situations.
+Three sisters at a turning point in their lives: the anarchist Popi, who falls in love with a “cop”; the fearful Fofi, who declares her personal revolution and sets new terms and rules for her life; and career-oriented Maria, who aims to finally become a mother, are entangled in uncontrollable misunderstandings.
+The common link is the leftist and dementia-stricken Grandpa, who becomes the ideological inspiration for the founding of a new political movement called “Psaxou.”
+This movement, created by Maria’s partner, Haris, aspires to become the voice of the younger generation of Greeks.

-The legendary "Grandpa" by Dimitra Papadopoulou, after its staging in 1997 and 2012, returns dynamically to bring joy and laughter to our summer evenings, with more "pressure" than ever.
+The legendary “Grandpa” by Dimitra Papadopoulou, after its runs in 1997 and 2012, returns with even more “pressure” to bring joy and laughter to our summer nights.

-Comedy is globally an endangered genre.
-Everywhere I hear that producers "search for comedy and can't find any"...
-It's an era where drama, pain, violence, mental illnesses, and "splatter" abound in entertainment.
+Worldwide, comedy is becoming an endangered genre.
+Everywhere I hear, producers are “looking for comedy but can’t find it”...
+It’s a time when drama, pain, violence, mental illnesses, and gore dominate the screen.
 Why?
-Because comedy requires magnanimity, which means not taking oneself seriously, knowing one's insignificance, even the insignificance of one's problem, and having the courage to distance oneself and laugh with it.
+Because comedy requires magnanimity, which means not taking myself seriously, knowing my insignificance, even the triviality of my problem, and having the strength to distance myself and laugh at it.

-Comedy is now unapproachable because it cannot compete with drama, which can easily evoke emotions with easy ways like deaths, diseases, blood, violent explosions, and other such cute things.
-Breaking a head, for example, or gutting someone, and with the upgrade of image and the wealth of effects, plenty of emotions and sentiments are easily stirred up, while laughter is a much more difficult mechanism to produce and to evoke intense emotions.
-For all these and other things that for the sake of conversation economy I'll stop here, comedy remains a genre on the verge of disappearance, a genre for the museum.
+Comedy is now hard to approach because it can’t compete with drama, which can easily evoke emotions through straightforward means like death, illness, bloodshed, violent explosions, and other “charming” elements.
+Breaking a head, for example, or gutting someone, with high-quality visuals and the wealth of effects, easily stirs abundant emotions, while laughter is a much harder mechanism to produce and intensely move emotions.
+For all these reasons, and many more that I’ll save for brevity’s sake, comedy remains an endangered species, a genre fit for a museum.

-But I will always fight for this genre because it's the only genre appreciated by my soul.
+Yet, I will always fight for this genre because it’s the only one my soul appreciates.

-Grandpa Has High Blood Pressure is my first theatrical work written in a difficult time for me but with an abundance of love for people.
-One thing is for sure, to make comedy, you must above all love people and not want to tarnish them with any of your toxins and seek from your surplus to give joy.
-And until today, thankfully, a lot of people laughed with this work.
-I don't want to share any other emotion with you.
-I hope to always have the strength for difficulties to keep me in this alchemical process of comedy.
-I think there is no greater gift than this genre.
-Have fun from an old era of mine that became laughter, and I hope this performance achieves it once again.
+Grandpa Has High Blood Pressure is my first play, written during a challenging time for me, but overflowing with love for people.
+To make comedy, above all, you must love people and not want to burden them with any of your toxins; you must seek to give joy from your abundance.
+And until today, fortunately, many people have laughed at this work.
+I don’t want to share any other emotion with you.
+I hope I always have the strength to let difficulties keep me in this alchemical process of comedy.
+I believe there’s no greater gift than this genre.
+Enjoy a night of fun from an old time of mine that turned into laughter, and I hope this performance succeeds once again.